 Post-Processing

 Cinegy Convert v11 provides an option to perform additional steps when the task is completed.
-This allows you, for example, to move the generated media to another location, send notification messages about new media available, publish media in the WEB, etc.
+This allows you, for example, to move the generated media to another location, send notification messages about new media available, publish media on the web, etc.

 The sample script demonstrates how an operator can automatically upload media to Facebook and register a new post on behalf of the selected user.